jeaye/nixos-in-place/README.md

 ### Stage 2
 Once we're in the NixOS live CD chroot, we modify the NixOS configs to convey that it's not a typical setup.
 After that, we install to `/nixos`, which is bound to the host's `/nixos`.
-NixOS then installs Grub and we're good to reboot into our new machine!
+NixOS then installs GRUB and we're good to reboot into our new machine!

 ## Thanks